WeiWei060512/NUMTs-detection/README.md

 # NUMTs-detection
-This repository contains scripts for data processing and analysis used in the manuscript:
+This repository contains scripts for data processing and analysis used in the publication:

 Wei W, Schon K, Elgar G, Orioli A, Tanguy M, Giess A, Tischkowitz M, Caulfield M, Chinnery PF.
 Nuclear-embedded mitochondrial DNA sequences in 66,083 human genomes.
-Nature 611, 105–114 (2022)
+Nature 611, 105–114 (2022). https://doi.org/10.1038/s41586-022-05288-7

+Please cite this paper when using our code in your publications.

 1. NUMTs and breakpoints detection